risc0/risc0/website/docs/proof-system/proof-system.md

 [Session].
 The contents of the [journal] are specified by calling [`env::commit()`] and [`env::commit_slice()`] in the [guest] code.

-In addition to the journal, a receipt makes a number of claims about the program execution.
+In addition to the journal, a receipt makes a number of claims about the program's execution.
 These claims are summarized in the [ReceiptClaim].

 ### Types of Receipts